SimonWessling/gw-sketch/README.txt

 Implement new tools in this file (see [Literally Canvas documentation](http://literallycanvas.com/api/tools.html) for the API) and add them to the loaded tools in the lcConfig property in gw_sketch.js.

+The dropzone contains a toolbar that holds tools that shall only be available when an image is available in the dropzone (e.g. the image cropping tool).
+New tools can be added here by inserting them in showHiddenDropzoneTools() in js/gw_dragAndDrop.js

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details